54 Swinging Facts about the 1960s

 32. Trains started becoming more efficient.

-33. More rights came into force.
+33. More rights came into force in the US.

 The Voting Rights Act was signed into law by President Lyndon Johnson.